 Alas, wherever there’s a problem, there’s a solution – in this case a Quantum plugin that ties OpenStack to a network services orchestration platform (Tail-f NCS or Anuta nCloudX).
 These platforms can definitely configure multi-vendor network environments, but if you’re willing to go this far down the vendor lock-in path, you just might drop the whole OpenStack idea and use VMware or Hyper-V.

-The next OpenStack release might give you a different option: a generic plugin that would implement the high-level functionality, work with virtual switches, and provide a hardware abstraction layer (Modular Layer 2 – ML2) where the vendors could plug in their own “device driver”.
+OpenStack Icehouse release gives you a different option: a generic plugin that implements the high-level functionality, works with virtual switches, and provides a hardware abstraction layer (Modular Layer 2 – ML2) where the vendors could plug in their own “device driver”.

 This approach removes the vendor lock-in of the monolithic vendor-supplied Quantum plugins, but limits you to the lowest common denominator – VLANs (or equivalent).
 Not necessarily something I’d want to have in my greenfield revolutionary forward-looking OpenStack-based data center, even though Arista’s engineers are quick to point out you can implement VXLAN gateway on ToR switches and use VLANs in the hypervisors and IP forwarding in the data center fabric.
 No thanks, I prefer Skype over a fancier PBX.